Yi-Ting Tu

 Our construction using the gauging principle makes the identification of species and properties of fractons more straightforward.
 In particular, the correspondence between fractons and anyons from the algebtric structure sheds light on classifying fracton orders.

-Using the mathematical language of symplectic geometry to reformulate the positive partial transpose criterion in phase space.
+We use the mathematical language of symplectic geometry to reformulate the positive partial transpose criterion in phase space.

 Advisor: Ray-Kuang Lee (李瑞光)